python logo

 self.tab1.setLayout(self.tab1.layout)

-Finally we add the tabs to the widget:
+To conclude, integrate the tabs into the widget:

 self.layout.addWidget(self.tabs)